 Great Barrier Reef Snorkeling

 Australia’s Great Barrier Reef is the biggest living thing on earth – it is ENORMOUS!
-A teeming mass of coral that is visible from space.
+A teeming mass of coral is visible from space.
 Looking beneath the surface of the turquoise water gives you a glimpse into this thriving underwater world of bright colours and strange creatures.

 The reef is not one single reef.
 There are around 2,900 different individual reef formations that make the Great Barrier Reef.
 Reef Experience travels to several different reef locations, including: